munificent/craftinginterpreters/book/strings.md

 ^code free-object

-We need to free not only the Obj itself, since some object types also allocate other memory that they own.
-So when freeing an object, we also need a little type-specific code to handle each object type's special needs.
+We aren't only freeing the Obj itself.
+Since some object types also allocate other memory that they own, we also need a little type-specific code to handle each object type's special needs.
 Here, that means we free the character array and then free the ObjString.
 Those both use one last memory management macro:

 ^code free (1 before, 2 after)